wei2gu/2021-BF-CA1/README.md

 # 2021-BF-CA1
-Detection of Cryptogenic Malignancies from Metagenomic Sequencing of Body Fluids
+Detection of Cryptogenic Malignancies from Metagenomic Whole Genome Sequencing of Body Fluids